 What is Enterprise Resource Planning?

-Enterprise resource planning (ERP) helps collect and organize operational start-to-finish processes.
+Enterprise resource planning (ERP) is a type of software that helps to manage everyday business procedures and operations.
+This kind of software also helps collect and organize operational start-to-finish processes.
 ERP specializes in finance, HR, distribution, manufacturing, service, and the supply chain.
 ERP applications automate various administrative and operational business processes to increase the firm’s efficiency.
-In addition, this helps organizations run their operations.
-Also, the company has access to use a unique feature of enterprise resource planning as the organization continues to expand.
+In addition, this helps organizations run their operations and allows a company to use a unique feature of enterprise resource planning as the organization continues to expand.

 Software Operational Process

 While the software allows managers to view the operational processes under one umbrella, each department has its own system, optimized and customized to fit their specific tasks and needs.
 Thus, one of the appeals to enterprise resource planning software is the ease of communication it allows between departments – the software collects the necessary information from one department and then makes it available to the others.
 It also assists the business in discovering insights regarding their previous vendors and past customer experiences.
-In general, enterprise resource planning applications can eliminate costly duplicates and incompatible technology that two departments utilize.
-Also, businesses that require real-time data can have a single system of information at their fingertips.
+In general, enterprise resource planning applications can eliminate costly duplicates and incompatible technology used by multiple departments.
+Also, businesses that require real-time data can have a single, unified and comprehensive system of information at their fingertips.

 Cloud-Based Enterprise Resource Planning

 Many small firms prefer the Cloud ERP.
 This is because it eliminates the need for IT expenditures.
-For instance, according to the 2020 research by IDC analyst firm, server hardware does not have to be purchased.
-ERP was implemented in the cloud.
+For instance, according to the 2020 research by IDC analyst firm, when using Cloud ERP, server hardware does not have to be purchased, as ERP was implemented in the cloud.
 Consequently, the number of ERP projects in 2019 will increase to 48.4% in 2024.
 This percentage may also increase depending on the COVID-19 status surrounding the world by 2024.

 But other small firms may prefer a different approach due to their firm’s needs.
 For instance, they may desire a warehouse management system (WMS) to handle operational priorities rather than solely corporate functions like accounting.